easy2use/gearbox-api-docs/endpoints/vehicles.md

   gearbox: "",                // string, optional, maximum length 50 characters
   sold: "",                   // boolean, optional, defaults to false
   contractor: "",             // string, optional, must match existing Contractor
-  allocation: [               // array, optional, maximum size of 1
-    {
+  allocation: {
     operator: "",             // string, optional, must match an existing Employee
     operator_number: "",      // string, optional, if there are multiple employees with the same name you may use this field to specify your search
     site: "",                 // string, optional, must match an existing Site
     hourly_rate: "",          // decimal, optional, maximum size 2,147,483,648 with precision of 2
     day_rate: ""              // decimal, optional, maximum size 2,147,483,648 with precision of 2
   }
-  ]
 }
 ```